misheska/basebox/README.md

 basebox
 =======

-Veewee definitions for VirtualBox and VMware Fusion baseboxes.
+Veewee definitions for vagrant VirtualBox and VMware Fusion baseboxes.
-These are the baseboxes I use for my own personal projents.
+These are the vagrant baseboxes I use for my own personal projents.
 These basebox definitions are heavily customized to be "Don't Repeat Yourself" (DRY) modular baseboxes, per [Tim Dysinger](https://github.com/dysinger/basebox).
 This project is run against a private Jenkins instance, and as Veewee basebox definitions are added and/or updated, links to the generated images are